“Insured & Bonded”: What that Means for a Pet Sitting Business

 Understanding Pet Insurance

-Pet Sitters International Membership LogoOne of the primary areas of pet sitter or dog walker insurance is called “Care, Custody & Control” Coverage.
+Pet Sitters International Membership LogoAt the heart of pet sitter or dog walker insurance lies a critical component known as “Care, Custody & Control” (CCC) Coverage.

 “Bonding” insurance protects you from damage or acts of theft in your home on the part of your service provider’s employees or contractors.
 Bonding helps ensure that the job the sitter has been hired to do is performed and that the customer is protected against losses from theft or damage done by a company’s employees or contractors.

-If a pet sitting business does not have employees or independent contractors, bonding isn’t a requirement.
+However, if a pet sitting business operates without employees or independent contractors, bonding isn’t a requirement.

 Pet Sitter Insurance & Bonding Can Save You from Financial Loss and Legal Troubles

-Smart, conscientious, and reputable pet sitters and dog walkers take their pet care and home sitting services very seriously, and will ensure that their insurance coverage is more than sufficient to cover damages, accidents, or injuries to your pets and property.
+Smart, conscientious, and reputable pet sitters and dog walkers take their pet care and home sitting services very seriously and prioritize the safety and wellness of client pets, ensuring that their insurance coverage is sufficient to cover any damages, accidents, or injuries to your pets and property.

-You should also look for a sitter who is Pet First Aid and CPR Certified, providing you an additional layer of security and protection for your critters.
+You should also look for a sitter who is Pet First Aid and CPR Certified.
+This additional expertise offers pet owners an extra layer of security and protection for their pets.

 How Much Can Hiring a Non-Professional Cost You?